You've found your dream home, have completed the mortgage approval process, and are reviewing the list of your closing costs.

 Before we dive into specific Q&A, most of your mortgage closing costs can be broken down into 5 categories:

-With respect to the 5 categories, here are the important takeaways:
+With respect to the five categories of closing costs, here are the important takeaways:

 Q: What is a Mortgage Loan Origination Fee?

-A: A: The mortgage origination fee is an upfront fee charged by the lender for processing.
-It’s a percentage of the loan amount — often about 1 percent.
+A: Mortgage origination fee is an upfront fee charged by the lender for processing.
+It’s a percentage of the loan amount.
 An underwriting fee is charged by lenders to analyze a mortgage application, calculating the riskiness of the loan.

 To be clear, the “loan origination fee” is paid to the loan officer or broker who initiates and completes the loan transaction with the borrower, and is only paid out if and when the loan funds.
 This fee is the originator’s commission for helping you get your mortgage loan.

-All fees should be completely & transparently disclosed on the Good Faith Estimate (GFE) and the “HUD-1” settlement statement.
+All fees should be completely & transparently disclosed in the Closing Disclosure.
 Pay close attention to this figure to see exactly what you’re being charged, whether paid out-of-pocket or via a higher-than-market interest rate.
-Most upfront banks and brokers will charge 1-2% of the loan amount, although this can vary.

-You should always compare closing costs, origination charges, lender fees, AND your interest rate between different banks and lenders to get the complete picture.
-We believe in transparency at STEM Lending, and will help you find the best mortgage for you, regardless of lender or product.
+You should always compare closing costs, origination charges, lender fees, and your interest rate between different banks and lenders to get the complete picture.
+We believe in transparency, and will help you find the best mortgage for you, regardless of lender or product.

 Q: What is a Tax Monitoring Fee?
 What is a ‘Tax Status Research Fee?